mugpeng/aweshelf/docs/article_media/0529/aweshelf-bookmark-your-ai-coding-sessions.md

 Install it from the VS Code or Cursor extension marketplace by searching **aweshelf-ext**.
 The sidebar shows bookmarks grouped by category, with right-click actions for resuming, editing, copying session IDs, and removing bookmarks.

-This is especially useful when you open your editor in the morning and want to pick up where you left off.
+This is especially useful when you open your editor in the morning and want to pick up where you left off — whether that is a web app refactoring or a single-cell RNA-seq analysis.
 Instead of opening a terminal and running `aweshelf list`, you click a bookmark in the sidebar and resume.

 The same bookmarks your agent created during yesterday's session are right there — categorized, searchable, and one click away.